VinGarcia/structscanner/README.md

 		}

 		// By returning a decoder you tell the library to run
-		// it recursively on top of this attribute: return NewMapTagDecoder(e.tagName, nestedMap), nil
+		// it recursively on this nested map: return NewMapTagDecoder(e.tagName, nestedMap), nil
 	}